gabrielshufelt/Lygma-SOEN-341_Project_F24/README.md

-# Lygma-SOEN-341_Project_F24
+# Real-Ratings-SOEN-341_Project_F24
 ## Description

-Lygma's Peer Assessment System is a simple and user-friendly app for students working on team projects.
+Real Ratings' Peer Assessment System is a simple and user-friendly app for students working on team projects.
 It lets students anonymously rate their teammates based on crtierias like cooperation, contributions, and work ethic, giving everyone a chance to provide honest feedback.

 ## Features